ConnorDonegan/connordonegan.github.io/_posts/2024-09-02-intro-to-surveil.markdown

 toc: true
 ---

-<p> This post introduces the 'surveil' R package to model time trends in disease incidence or mortality, including age-standardization, percent change analyses, and other quantities of interest.
+<p> This post introduces the 'surveil' R package for modelling time trends in disease incidence or mortality, including age-standardization, percent change analyses, and other quantities of interest.

 <p> 'surveil' requires fairly minimal R programming skills.
 If you download disease or mortality data from the CDC Wonder database, you'll find that the file is automatically in the correct format to start modeling with 'surveil'.</p>